Blendify/blender-manual/blender_docs/manual/game_engine/logic/actuators/types/mouse.rst

    Coordinates specified are Global (gray) or Local (white).
 Min
    Sets maximum and minimum limits for the force applied to the object.
-   If disabled (i.e. X,Y or Z buttons are gray) the force applied is unlimited.
+   If disabled (i.e. X, Y or Z buttons are gray) the force applied is unlimited.
 Max
    Set the Proportional Coefficient.
 This controls the reaction to differences between the actual and target linear velocity.
-Object axis X,Y,Z
+Object axis X, Y, Z
    Set the Integral Coefficient.
 This controls the reaction to the sum of errors so far in this move.
 Local
    Apply locally the rotation around the object axis selected.